 Keong Saik Road: The coolest new block in Singapore

-In the old days, a cab driver might give you a greasy look if you told him you wanted to go to Chinatown's Keong Saik Road.
+In the old days, a cab driver might give you a dubious look if you told him you wanted to go to Chinatown's Keong Saik Road.

-Together with neighboring streets like Bukit Pasoh and Cantonment Road, Keong Saik Road is in the conserved area of Bukit Pasoh, known for colorful two- and three-story art deco shophouses and other places worth hitting.
+Together with neighboring streets like Bukit Pasoh and Cantonment Road, Keong Saik Road is in the conserved area of Bukit Pasoh, known for colorful two and three-story art deco shophouses and plenty else worth visiting.

 From the outside, it's a small, dimly lit library with (usually) a solo reader sitting in front of a big bookshelf.

-Walk in and the reader looks up as if she/he is waiting for something from you.
-A password.
+Walk in and the reader looks up as if they're waiting for something from you: a password.

 The Library is actually a not-so-secret speakeasy that serves fantastic cocktails.

-After you give the right password -- it changes weekly -- the reader will lead you into the bar through a secret door.
+After you give the correct password -- it changes weekly -- the reader will lead you into the bar through a secret door.